Call / WhatsApp No.: +91 - 9711133683 | Email : info@blissayurveda.com

 • Bhava Prakash

-All these texts are originally written in Sanskrit and are in the form of an encyclopedia dealing with all aspects of life, health, disease, and treatments.
+All these texts are originally written in Sanskrit and are in the form of encyclopedia dealing with all aspects of life, health, disease and treatments.

-Ayurveda has eight major clinical specialties since ancient times:
+Ayurveda has eight major clinical specialties since ancient time:

 2. Shalya Tantra (Surgery)